andknam/cs6362-project/models/README.md

 This scrip makes use of `graphviz` (https://pypi.org/project/graphviz/) and `networkx` (https://networkx.org/) for plotting purposes

 ### To reproduce experiments
-Run main section of `Direct LiNGAM.py`
+Run main section of `DirectLiNGAM.py`

 You may require to change the path to the protein data according to your local installation